Ashok0/HL2VREssentials/README.md

 ## Installation
 #### Mod Organizer 2
 1. Download [**HLVR_MO2_Repack_v1.rar**](http://188.42.46.42/hl2vr/HLVR_MO2_Repack_v1.rar) and extract Mod Organizer 2 to a folder of your choice.
 2. Download [**EP1+2 Assets.rar**](http://188.42.46.42/hl2vr/EP1+2%20Assets.rar) and extract the contents to your \Steam\steamapps\common\Half-Life 2 VR\ folder.
 (This adds episodic assets to your HL2VR folder.
-This will NOT allow you to play the episodes, but it will allow you to play Minerva and Nightmare House Remake which all use Episode 1+2 models and textures.)
+This will NOT allow you to play the episodes, but it will allow you to play Minerva and Nightmare House Remake which all use Episode 1+2 models and textures.
+You can skip this step if you only wish to play the main campaign.)
 3. Navigate to where you extracted HLVR_MO2_Repack.rar and run ModOrganizer.exe
 4. If you installed Half-Life 2 VR on a drive other than the C drive, please perform the following steps: